Input Validation / HTTP Request Smuggling

 Solution

 The best way to prevent HTTP request smuggling is to ensure that all requests sent to the web server are properly sanitized and validated.
-This can be done by ensuring that all input is properly sanitized, and by using a web application firewall to block requests that contain suspicious parameters or headers.
+This can be done by ensuring that all input is properly sanitized, HTTP requests are normalized, and by using a web application firewall to block requests that contain suspicious parameters or headers.
 Additionally, it is important to update web applications regularly to ensure they are not vulnerable to this type of attack.

 Curious?
 Convinced?
 Interested?